-A standout achievement for the company was the award-winning documentary series First Australians.
+A standout achievement for the company was the award-winning 7 part documentary series First Australians.
 The landmark multi-platform history series, broadcast on SBS Television to over 2.3 million viewers, was accompanied by an internationally acclaimed interactive website.
-First Australians was awarded Australia’s top honours for documentary including the AFI and IF Awards, the UN Media Peace Prize, TV Week Logie, Screen Writers and Directors Guild of Australia Awards.
+First Australians was awarded Australia’s top honours for documentary including the Australian Film Institute (AFI) and IF Awards, the UN Media Peace Prize, TV Week Logie and Australian Writers and Directors Guild Awards.
 First Australians has sold throughout the world, and is the highest selling educational title in Australia.

 Rachel Perkins’ Australian Aboriginal heritage (Arrernte/Kalkadoon) has informed her entire filmmaking career.
 She founded Australia’s premier Indigenous production company Blackfella Films in 1992, and has contributed extensively to the development of Indigenous filmmakers in Australia and, more broadly, to the Australian film and television industry.

-Rachel has directed four feature films: Jasper Jones (nominated for Best Film at the 2017 AACTA Awards), as well as Radiance, One Night the Moon (which received 5 Australian Film Institute (AFI) Awards), and most recently the musical Bran Nue Dae.
-It screened at the Sundance, Berlin and Toronto Film Festivals, and achieved a box office of $7.5 million in Australia.
+Rachel has directed four feature films: Jasper Jones (nominated for Best Film at the 2017 AACTA Awards), as well as Radiance, One Night the Moon (which received 5 Australian Film Institute (AFI) Awards), and the musical Bran Nue Dae which screened at the Sundance, Berlin and Toronto Film Festivals, and achieved a box office of $7.5 million in Australia.
 Rachel’s films have screened at over 75 film festivals worldwide.

-In 2012 Rachel directed the telemovie Mabo, which screened on the ABC to mark the 20th anniversary of the historic High Court decision.
+In 2012 Rachel directed the telemovie Mabo, which screened on ABC1 to mark the 20th anniversary of the historic High Court decision.
 Mabo was nominated for Most Outstanding Mini Series or Telemovie at the 2013 TV Week Logie Awards.

-Rachel has directed three episodes of the landmark television drama series Redfern Now for the ABC.
+Rachel directed three episodes of the landmark ABC television drama series Redfern Now.
 The first Australian drama series written, directed and produced by Indigenous Australians, Redfern Now was awarded the 2013 and 2014 TV Week Logies for Most Outstanding Drama Series, and the 2014 AACTA Award for Best Television Drama Series.
-In 2013 and 2014 Rachel received the Australian Directors Guild (ADG) Award for Best Direction in a TV Drama Series for her work on Redfern Now.
+In 2013 and 2014 Rachel received the Australian Directors Guild (ADG) Awards for Best Direction in a TV Drama Series for her work on Redfern Now.
 In 2015 she directed the final telemovie instalment of Redfern Now: Promise Me, for which she received the 2015 ADG Award for Best Direction in a TV Drama Series.

-In 2014 Rachel completed the documentary Black Panther Woman, which was a finalist in the Documentary Australia Foundation Award for Australian Documentary at the Sydney Film Festival.
-The film will screen on SBS early in 2015.
+In 2014 Rachel completed the documentary Black Panther Woman for SBS, which was a finalist in the Documentary Australia Foundation Award at the Sydney Film Festival.

 Since 2000, Rachel has been Managing Editor and Publisher of The Black Book Indigenous arts directory which is hosted online by Blackfella Films.